-outh student groups when compared to the ll student group. eachers and parents provided feedback adicating that they support the value of rofessional development to increase ffectiveness.
-Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness youth student groups when compared to the All student group.
+Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
+Schoolwide Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
 We will train on our EL Tool Kit which includes effect strategies such as SDAIE.
-We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed We will also consider input from the parents, students, and teachers. practices. cope: Schoolwide We anticipate that with the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
-However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis. echnology Access & Support eed: Il English Learners, LTEL, low-income, and ester youth students will have 100% access to be curriculum and instructional support.
-We now that access to effective technology latforms and support programs is critical to tudent access to curriculum and instruction. eachers and parents provided feedback edicating that they support the value of englementing a standards-based curriculum.
+We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
+We anticipate that with the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
+However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis. impact on students with CAASPP scores.
+We will also consider input from the parents, students, and teachers.
+2.3 Action: Technology Access & Support Need: All English Learners, LTEL, low-income, and foster youth students will have 100% access to the curriculum and instructional support.
+We know that access to effective technology platforms and support programs is critical to student access to curriculum and instruction.
+Teachers and parents provided feedback indicating that they support the value of implementing a standards-based curriculum.
 We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
 Chromebook computers are provided for students who lack sufficient technology access from the home.
 This action starts at student orientation and is ongoing throughout the school year.
 We expect that these actions will have a positive impact on our students.
 We will monitor and sustain 100% of our students' access to technology for their educational program.
-We will also consider input from the parents, students and teachers ec ll E lost no lat tuc ea hnology Access & Support d: English Learners, LTEL, low-income, and er youth students will have 100% access to curriculum and instructional support.
-We w that access to effective technology forms and support programs is critical to lent access to curriculum and instruction. chers and parents provided feedback assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
-However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
-We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
-Chromebook computers are provided for students who lack sufficient technology access from the home.
-Chromebook computers are provided for students who lack sufficient technology access from the home.
-This action starts at student orientation and is ongoing throughout the school year.
-We expect that these actions will have a positive impact on our students.
+We will also consider input from the parents, students and teachers